 The Advent of Diamond Engagement Rings

-Topazery's collection of antique engagement rings typically dates to the late 1800s and early 1900s, but Archduke Maximilian of Austria was the very first man to propose marriage to Mary of Burgundy with a diamond ring.
-That very first proposal dates all the way back to 1477--antique by anyone's definition of the term.
+Archduke Maximilian of Austria was the first man to propose marriage with a diamond ring.
+In 1477, he proposed to and married Mary of Burgundy.
 At the time, only royals and the very upper crust of society could afford diamonds given the gemstones' rarity.

-The use of diamonds in engagement rings, however, wasn't just something that happened out of the clear blue one day.
-It had a gradual evolution.
+The use of diamonds in engagement rings gradually evolved.
 The Romans were the first to make the connection between diamonds and betrothals.
-Considered "truth" rings and presented as a symbol of friendship or affection as opposed to a precursor to marriage, diamond rings of this time were worn where?
-Yep, you guessed it: on the third finger of the left hand.
-This placement bore tremendous significance.
-That's because the Romans held firmly to the notion that the vein in that finger extended directly to the heart.
+Considered "truth" rings (which is also where the word betroth comes from), and presented as a symbol of friendship or affection as opposed to a precursor to marriage, diamond rings of this time were worn on the third finger of the left hand.
+This placement bore tremendous significance because the Romans believed the vein in that finger extended directly to the heart.

 Pope Innocent III can be credited with bringing together the diamond and the engagement ring.
-His declaration in 1215 that would-be brides and grooms must enter into a waiting period between their betrothal and wedding ceremony prompted the giving of diamond rings as a sign of commitment while waiting out this holding term.
-Shortly thereafter, it was decreed that all wedding ceremonies must be held in a church, setting the stage for the earliest antique diamond engagement rings to assume the roles they continue to play today.
+His declaration in 1215, that would-be brides and grooms must enter into a waiting period between their betrothal and wedding ceremony prompted the giving of diamond rings as a sign of commitment while waiting out this term.
+This practice set the stage for the earliest diamond engagement rings to assume the roles they continue to play today.

 A Diamond (Engagement Ring) Is Forever

-Twenty-five centuries since they were first discovered, diamonds continue to hold allure.
-The waiting period Pope Innocent III mandated all those decades ago is today a period of planning, excitement, and expectation that is often still sealed with a diamond.
-Vintage and antique diamond engagement rings beautifully meld the ancient with the modern.
+Centuries after they were first discovered, diamonds continue to hold allure.
+The waiting period Pope Innocent III mandated so long ago is today a period of planning, excitement, and expectation that is often still sealed with a diamond.
+Vintage and antique diamond engagement rings beautifully meld the ancient with the contemporary.

 Cheers to Champagne Wedding Inspiration!

-According to legend, when Dom Perignon perfected the effervescent wine that would go on to be called champagne, he exclaimed, "I'm tasting stars."
-Although he may have been exalting the beverage's bubbliness, champagne has a lot more going for it than just its texture.
-All of its many qualities in combination prove fertile ground for brides to draw elegant inspiration for their weddings.
+According to legend, when Dom Pierre Perignon perfected the bubbly wine that would go on to be called champagne, he exclaimed, "I am drinking the stars!"
+Although he may have been exalting the beverage's effervescence, champagne has a lot more going for it than just its texture.
+Its many qualities combine to provide brides with elegant inspiration for their weddings.

-Vintage and antique engagement rings with champagne diamonds and champagne hued bridesmaids' dresses will have your wedding day bubbling over with the light and radiance of the stars.
+An antique or vintage champagne diamond engagement ring, along with champagne-hued bridesmaids' dresses, will have your wedding day bubbling over with the light and radiance of the stars.

-Because champagne diamonds all fall into the same color family, regardless of their depth of saturation, light, medium and dark variations of them blend together seamlessly.
-As a result, women who are extending their champagne diamond engagement ring hue to their wedding's color theme have a lot of flexibility.
-Perhaps one of the biggest perks is allowing their bridesmaids to pick their own bridesmaids' dress in any champagne shade.
-Instead of being mixy-matchy, bridesmaids can complement each other while embracing their own individual styles.
-That means they may very well walk away from the wedding with a dress they'll actually wear again.
+Because champagne diamonds all fall into the same color family, light, medium, and dark variations of them blend together seamlessly, regardless of their depth of saturation.
+As a result, brides who extend their champagne diamond engagement ring hue to their wedding's color theme have a lot of flexibility.
+Perhaps one of the biggest perks is allowing their bridesmaids to pick their own dresses in any champagne shade.
+In this way, bridesmaids can complement each others' ensembles while embracing their own individual styles.
+They may also walk away from the wedding with a dress they'll actually wear again.

-Of course brides who prefer their bridesmaids in a single color can still fulfill their wish while continuing to offer their attendants flexibility in their wedding attire.
-Light champagne colored bridesmaids' dresses in an amalgam of styles are perfect for summer weddings, especially beach and destination weddings.
+Of course, brides who prefer their bridesmaids in a single color can still fulfill their wish while continuing to offer their attendants flexibility in their wedding attire.
+Light champagne colored bridesmaids' dresses in a variety of styles are perfect for summer weddings, especially beach and destination weddings.
 More dramatic, darker-hued champagne bridesmaids' dresses lend a blush of coziness to winter and evening weddings under the pale moonlight.

-Because of their splash of warmth, champagne diamonds glow with a softer illumination than traditional diamonds when set in engagement ring bands with antique and vintage touches.
-Cushion settings, filigree cutwork and accenting diamonds all enhance the beauty of champagne diamond engagement rings.
-And contrasting metals like platinum and white gold enhance the warm afterglow of champagne diamonds even more.
+Because of their splash of warmth, champagne diamonds glow with a softer illumination than traditional diamonds, especially when set in antique and vintage bands.
+Cushion settings, filigree cutwork, and accenting diamonds all enhance the beauty of champagne diamonds in engagement rings.
+And contrasting metals like platinum and white gold enhance the warm glow of champagne diamonds even more.

 For these same reasons, champagne colored bridesmaids' dresses are even more elegant when splashed with glittery and sparkling accents.
-Sequins, pearlized beading, rhinestones and fabric flowers all add enchantment to champagne bridesmaids' dresses.
+Sequins, pearlized beading, rhinestones, and fabric flowers can all add enchantment and sophistication to champagne bridesmaids' dresses.